 The aim of these programs is to develop professionals who are able to apply psychological and educational principles to improve the psychosocial environments of children (ages birth-21) and their families.
-Attention is directed toward the development of skills in the assessment of the intellectual, emotional, and social development of children; planning and implementing direct academic and social/emotional interventions with a focus on evidencebased and culturally sensitive practice; and providing individual and systems consultation within schools and the larger community.
+Attention is directed toward the development of skills in the assessment of the intellectual, emotional, and social development of children; planning and implementing direct academic and social/emotional interventions with a focus on evidence-based and culturally sensitive practice; and providing individual and systems consultation within schools and the larger community.
 Students who successfully complete either the Ed.S. or Ph.D. are eligible for state licensure and national certification.
 Ph.D. graduates are eligible to pursue licensure as psychologists.

-Admission Requirements: Application materials must be completed and on file at the Graduate School by December 15th.
+Admission Requirements: Application materials must be completed and on file at the Graduate School by December 1st.
 Graduate School Application materials include: a completed application form and application fee, one official copy of all academic transcripts, one official copy of GRE scores, and three letters of recommendation from individuals familiar with the applicant's academic skills and relevant experience.

-- 1. All entering students will hold at least a bachelor's degree, should have a GPA of at least 3.0 on a 4.0 scale, combined GRE Verbal and Quantitative scores of 300, and a minimum of 3.5 on the Analytical Writing subtest. - 2.
-Applicants must submit a supplementary application directly to the Department of School Psychology by December 15.
+- All entering students will hold at least a bachelor's degree, should have a GPA of at least 3.0 on a 4.0 scale, combined GRE Verbal and Quantitative scores of 300, and a minimum of 3.5 on the Analytical Writing subtest. - 2.
+Applicant must submit Department of School Psychology supplementary materials along with the Graduate School application.
 This material includes: a supplementary data sheet, current vita, and a written statement regarding the relationship of the program to the personal and professional goals of the applicant. - 3.
 Finalists for the doctoral program are invited to attend an onsite interview.